 If you declared more than $75,000 of income on your last tax return, or as a married couple declared a combined income of more than $150,000, then you will receive $5 less for each $100 earned above either amount.

-In other words, if you declared more than $99,000 of income on your last tax return, or as a married couple declared a combined income of more than $198,000, then you aren’t eligible for a stimulus payment.
+In other words, if you declared more than $87,000 of income on your last tax return, or as a married couple declared a combined income of more than $174,000, then you aren’t eligible for this second stimulus payment.

 I’m a college student.
 Will I receive a stimulus payment?